Latest draft 31 March 2020

 On June 13, Marsh Aviation pilot G.G.
 Cornia was taxiing Stearman N67884 owned by Steve James at Taxes airstrip when he collided with a parked Cessna 170 CF-HPX owned by Laurentide Aviation and piloted by Jerry Bulkley.
 Resulting damage was minor to both aircraft, and there were no injuries (DOT card).

-On June 14, Bill Robinet damaged the lower right wing panel of (again) N67884 while attempting to land at Taxis.
+On June 14, Bill Robinet damaged the lower right wing panel of (again) N67884 while attempting to land at Taxes.
 The DOT card describes it a “pilot error”, but Bill takes almost two pages to describe how he hit a dead snag.
 The wing was replaced, but it was a bright yellow that stood out against the normal silver wings and fuselage.

 On June 15, John A. Meaders was piloting N4825V for West Coast Air Service when the engine failed and he was forced to make a landing in unfavourable terrain 1.5 northwest of Rosehill airstrip.
 The damage was substantial but Meaders was not injured (DOT card).